matthewtrask/elephpant-traders/readme.md

 ### Prerequesites

-You must have Vagrant, Composer, NPM, and Yarn available to use on your machine.
+You must have Vagrant 1.9.0+, PHP 7, Composer, NodeJS 6+, NPM, and Yarn available to use on your machine.

 ### Getting up and running